 A Walk in the Woods – Paris c.1902 | AI Enhanced Film

-In the 1900′s, if you were a fashionable young English lady of the social elite, you would make a twice annual pilgrimage to Paris, joining other women from as far away as New York and St Petersburg.
+In the 1900’s, if you were a fashionable young English lady of the social elite, you made a twice annual pilgrimage to Paris.
+There you would join other women from as far away as New York and St Petersburg.

 During the months of March and later in September, droves of women were seen entering the studios found on the rue Halevy, la rue Auber, rue de la Paix , rue Taitbout, and Place Vendome.

 In these often cramped shops, with seamstresses working feverishly in the backrooms, you would meet your own personal vendeuse, who would help you choose your wardrobe for the coming season.

 This woman was your ally and would know your darkest secrets, both personal and financial!
 The survival of these early fashion houses depended entirely on holding on to their wealthy clientele.
 It helped for them to know some of your little secrets!

 Armed with copies of Les Modes, you would browse through the latest works of the Grand Couturiers like Poiret, Worth, Callot Soeurs, Jeanne Paquin,Madeleine Chéruit and so on, for inspiration on how to outshine your friends, not to mention enemies!